Bayesian operator inference for data-driven reduced-order modeling: Bayesian operator inference

 \subsection{Equivalence to ridge regression}

 Recall the posterior mean vector of $\hat{\vb{o}}_i$ given in \eqref{eq:musigma}.
 The correction term $\delta \vb*{\mu}_i= \vb*{\mu}_i - \vb*{\beta}_i$ can be expressed alternatively as

-implying that the posterior mean is equivalent to a point estimate through such a regularized least squares problem, often referred to as a \textit{ridge regression}, which uses a Tikhonov regularization $\|\mathrm{diag}(\vb*{\lambda}_i)^{\frac{1}{2}}\vb*{\eta}\|_2^2$.
+implying that the posterior mean is the solution of a \emph{ridge regression} problem, i.e., a linear least-squares problem with a Tikhonov regularization (in this case $\|\mathrm{diag}(\vb*{\lambda}_i)^{\frac{1}{2}}\vb*{\eta}\|_2^2$).
 The use of Tikhonov regularization in OpInf has been reported in \cite{MHW2021regOpInfCombustion, SKHW2020romCombustion}.
 Thus another source of modeling uncertainty is introduced to the ROM by the Tikhonov regularization defined with OpInf.
-Based on the equivalence between the posterior mean of inferred operator and ridge regression, it can be claimed that the uncertainty introduced by Tikhonov regularization is quantified through the proposed Bayesian framework as well.
+Based on the equivalence between the posterior mean of the inferred operators and ridge regression, it can be claimed that the uncertainty introduced by Tikhonov regularization is quantified through the proposed Bayesian framework as well.

-On the other hand, the selection of the regularization parameters $\boldsymbol{\lambda}_{1},\ldots,\boldsymbol{\lambda}_{r}$ has been shown to be important in addressing ill-conditioning, over-fitting, or model inadequacy \cite{MHW2021regOpInfCombustion,SKHW2020romCombustion}.
+On the other hand, the selection of the regularization parameters $\boldsymbol{\lambda}_{1},\ldots,\boldsymbol{\lambda}_{r}$ has been shown to be important in addressing ill-conditioning, over-fitting, or model inadequacy in OpInf \cite{MHW2021regOpInfCombustion,SKHW2020romCombustion}.
 The proposed Bayesian method in this work not only formulates a framework of uncertainty quantification, but also provides a new perspective for understanding the regularization selection process for deterministic OpInf.
 We address this further in Section \ref{sec:regularization}.